|

 society for over 7,000 years,

-and the lecture tells of its
+and the talk tells of its

 origin and appearance in all